Modern slavery targeted in East Sussex roadside sting

 Authorities were out in force in East Sussex yesterday morning (Monday, January 13) as part of a police operation to crack down on modern slavery.

-A roadside sting on the A21 in Hastings, near St John’s Cross Roundabout, saw officers from the specialist modern slavery and human-trafficking police unit ‘Discovery’ flag down any vehicles they found to be suspicious.
+A roadside sting saw officers from the specialist modern slavery and human-trafficking police unit ‘Discovery’ flag down any vehicles they found to be suspicious.

 The police were joined by other agencies which included Surrey and Sussex Road Policing Unit, the Gangmaster and Labour Abuse Authority, King’s Church anti-trafficking team and the Driver and Vehicle Standards Agency.